 Google review of your salon or spa: “I completely forgot about my son’s baseball game and when I went to cancel my appointment, they still charged me for the services which is ridiculous since I didn’t even go!
 I’ll never schedule another service with them again!”

 Your response: “Hi Karen, we’re very sorry that you had an unpleasant experience with our salon/spa.
 As can be seen stated on our website upon booking, we do charge a 30% fee for cancellations less than 24 hours before the appointment time.
 We hope to see you sometime in the future and wish you the best.”

 Establish Clear Communication:

-Creating clear and easy to understand client expectations is the key to client satisfaction
+Creating clear and easy-to-understand client expectations is the key to client satisfaction

-in business.
+in the business.
 That means it’s critical that they know about the existence of these policies before it ever becomes relevant to them.
 Consider putting your policies on your website, as a small sign on your front desk, and be open to discussion in terms of questions regarding what is and is not acceptable client behavior.
 Don’t forget to loop your team into the changes in rules!